iwparry/tech201_iac/README.md

 IT teams must manage many servers and applications, but doing so manually isn’t a scalable strategy.
 The more complex an IT system, the more complex managing all the moving parts can become.
 The need to combine multiple automated tasks and their configurations across groups of systems or machines increases.
 That’s where orchestration can help.

+IT orchestration also helps you to streamline and optimize frequently occurring processes and workflows, which can support a DevOps approach and help your team deploy applications more quickly.

 ## IaC Tools
 There are a variety of tools that are used to implement IaC, here are some of the best tools for IaC in 2022:
 - Terraform